JDAI-CV/VeRidataset/README.md

 # 3. Citation
 If you use the dataset, please kindly cite the following paper:
-* 1. Liu X., Liu W., Ma H., Fu H.: Large-scale vehicle re-identification in urban surveillance videos.
-In: IEEE International Conference on Multimedia and Expo.
-(2016) accepted.
+* 1. Xinchen Liu, Wu Liu, Tao Mei, Huadong Ma: A Deep Learning-Based Approach to Progressive Vehicle Re-identification for Urban Surveillance.
+ECCV (2) 2016: 869-884
-* 2. Liu X., Liu W., Mei T., Ma H. A Deep Learning-Based Approach to Progressive Vehicle Re-identification for Urban Surveillance.
-In: European Conference on Computer Vision.
-Springer International Publishing, 2016: 869-884.
+* 2. Xinchen Liu, Wu Liu, Tao Mei, Huadong Ma: PROVID: Progressive and Multimodal Vehicle Reidentification for Large-Scale Urban Surveillance.
+IEEE Trans.
+Multimedia 20(3): 645-658 (2018)

 # 4. Example codes
 Here we give an example code for vehicle search evaluation.